 includes houses in multiple occupation, non-mainstream housing for people with particular needs, such as specialist housing for the elderly, people with disabilities, supported housing care and nursing homes.
-Rural Sett homes.

 Rural Settlement Units are defined in the Glossary and their role is further explained on Page 9.

-Policy TC2 SEA Implications Biodiversity Flora and Fauna Flora and Population Health Soil Water Air Climatic Cultural Material Landscape +/? ++ + +/? + + ? + + ?/+
+Policy TC2 SEA Implications

+Biodiversity Flora and Fauna Population Human Health Soil Water Air Climatic Factors Cultural Heritage Material Assets Landscape

++/? ++ + +/? + + ? + + ?/+